Ghetto Kids

-Photo of the Ghetto Kids meeting the Foreign Secretary.
+Photo of the Ghetto Kids meeting the British Foreign Secretary.

-Added a photo of the Ghetto Kids.

-The Ghetto Kids – formerly Triplets Ghetto Kids – are a dance/music group founded in 2014 by Daouda Kavuma composed of children from the Katwe slums in Kampala, Uganda.
-They have appeared on major platforms across the world – featuring in French Montana's "Unforgettable" video and performing at a World Cup 2022 event in Qatar.
+The Ghetto Kids – formerly Triplets Ghetto Kids – are a dance/music group founded in 2014 by Dauda Kavuma composed of children from the Katwe slums in Kampala, Uganda.
+They have appeared on major platforms across the world – featuring in French Montana's "Unforgettable" video and performing at multiple World Cups, including 2022 and 2026, with the latter being performed with Colombian singer Shakira.